 Much like a vehicle, an athletes “car frame” is their head, torso, and hips.
 During an athletic sprint, these components need to remain strong and sturdy to allow the athlete to produce the most efficient motion forward.
 If these components are weak or the athlete is not mentally engaged in keeping them compact, the result is leaked energy leaving the body in directions other than straight ahead, thus making their sprint and overall effort slower and less efficient.

 During speed sessions, the staff at Premier closely watches to ensure your athlete’s “car frame” is intact so they can gain the most speed from their effort!
 Every sprint repetition counts and sports can often come down to very tight windows of only hundredths of seconds.
 Making sure the “car frames” are strong and in proper position can be the difference in those tight game situations!

 Get faster at Premier this Summer with our proven training system that has been used by over 20,000 athletes since 2004.
-Sign up for a Free trial session to get started.
-Better Everyday.
+Sign up for a Free trial session by clicking the Get Started button at the top.